phetsims/phet-info/checklists/code-review-checklist.md

 If any of these items fail, pause code review.

 - [ ] Does the sim build without warnings or errors?
 - [ ] Does the html file size seem reasonable, compared to other similar sims?
+Run profile-file-size.ts to see how the size breaks down, and see if anything is unexpected.
 - [ ] Does the sim start up? (unbuilt and built versions)
 - [ ] Does the sim experience any assertion failures? (run with query parameter `ea`)
 - [ ] Does the sim pass a scenery fuzz test? (run with query parameters `fuzz&ea`)